 Once erected and decorated, an artificial tree requires no maintenance.
 It won’t need watering and it won’t drop needles all over your floor.
 Real trees can shed profusely, leaving you picking up needles until Christmas comes around again.

-When the festive season draws to a close, your artificial tree can be packed up and stored until the following year.
+When Christmas draws to a close, your artificial tree can be packed up and stored until the following year.
 However, you will have to dispose of a real tree which means another trip in the car and probably a great deal of mess.

 Artificial trees tend to be supplied in relatively manageable boxes and broken down into several sections.
 They are easy to transport home and you could have your tree delivered.
 Real trees, on the other hand, are difficult to manoeuvre, are very heavy and may not fit in your vehicle.